 How have changes in Oklahoma’s drug laws affected drug court?

 Oklahoma has been steadily enacting criminal justice reform legislation over the past few years to decrease the state’s prison population.
-One of those reforms includes reclassifying drug possession crimes to misdemeanors instead of felonies in hopes that users don’t end up serving lengthy prison terms for drug possession.
+One of those reforms includes reclassifying drug possession crimes to misdemeanors instead of felonies in hopes that drug users don’t end up serving lengthy prison terms for drug possession.